Is the water level a reliable tool, or should I choose to have a laser level instead?

 What Are These Levels Used For Anyway?

 It’s no secret that levels are an essential tool when it comes to building around the house or on the construction site.
-Whether you’re doing the layout for a new foundation, framing walls or doing interior finishing, using a level is the best way to make sure that things are as straight and level as possible.
+Whether you’re framing walls or doing interior finishing or laying out the foundations for a home, using a level is the best way to make sure that things are as straight and level as possible.
+Since we’re talking about it, here’s what some pros believe to be the best laser level for foundations and framing a basement.

 In most cases, people will use a laser level for their building needs.